Darren Johnson: Parliamentary candidate

 Having fought Brent South in 1992, Johnson was the Green Party's parliamentary candidate in the Lewisham Deptford constituency in 2001, 2005 and 2010.
 He came fourth in the constituency in the 2001 general election, polling 1,901 votes (6.5%).
 In the 2005 general election, Johnson, backed by the Fire Brigades Union (after being the only London Assembly member to vote against cuts in the brigade), received 11.1% of the votes (3,367 votes), coming fourth.
 In the 2010 general election he came fourth again, but his vote slipped back to 2,772 (6.7%).

 Suspension by the Green Party

 On 28 May 2024, Johnson revealed he had been suspended by the Green Party, following social media posts criticising the Green Party's response to the Cass Review.
 In December 2024 he resigned from the Green Party after 37 years' membership.

+On 3 March 2026, Johnson announced on X he had joined the Labour Party, citing that "As an environmentalist and left-leaning social democrat, my views are now far closer to Labour than the increasingly radicalised Greens".

 Personal life and writing

 Johnson, who is gay, lives in St Leonards, East Sussex.
 Johnson is a keen supporter of live music (rock and folk) and writes a live review blog.
 His book The Sweet in the 1970s was published by Sonicbond Publishing on 30 July 2021.
 This was followed by a second book Suzi Quatro in the 1970s published by the same publisher in July 2022; and a third book Slade in the 1970s published in May 2023.
+His fourth book Steeleye Span 1970 to 1989 On Track: Every Album, Every Song was published in August 2025, also by Sonicbond.